 Affectionately called "Vail," Lena Vail Davis Hall is the largest residence hall on campus with 198 rooms and almost 400 residents.
 Vail construction concluded in 1959 and has undergone numerous renovations since then.
 Most recently, a kitchen was added.
 Freshmen women make up the entire resident population of Vail.
 The halls of Vail are adored by generations of Samford women because of the lifelong friendships formed in the stately building.

-Vail is staffed by one Resident Manager, two Senior Resident Assistants, and seventeen Resident Assistants.
-The residence hall has a large lobby with areas for snacking, studying, watching TV or DVDs, and playing pool.
+Vail is staffed by a Resident Manager, Senior Resident Assistants, and Resident Assistants.
+The residence hall has a large lobby with a kitchen, areas for snacking, studying, watching TV, and playing pool.
 Vail is divided into east and west wings with a large laundry room on the first floor of each side.
 Vail offers heating and air-conditioning in all rooms, and every room has at least one window.
-Each resident has her own closet space, desk, chair, chest, twin bed, phone line, and wireless Internet.
-Seventeen private rooms are available, scattered throughout the third, fourth, and sixth floors of the building.
-Community bathrooms serve the majority of Vail, but a few rooms with private bathrooms are available.
+Each resident has her own desk, chair, chest, twin bed, and wireless Internet.
+Most Vail rooms are double occupancy but a limited number of private rooms, three and four person rooms and suites are available.
+A few rooms have private bathrooms with the majority of Vail served by community bathrooms.

 Mamie Mell Smith Hall

 Smith Hall is a men's residence hall with 103 rooms and almost 200 residents.
 Smith houses most of the males of the freshman class.
-Smith has a staff of one Resident Manager, one Senior Resident Assistant, and eight Resident Assistants.
+Smith is staffed by a Resident Manager, a Senior Resident Assistant, and Resident Assistants.
 Smith is known for the great friendships and fun that develops in its halls.

-Recent renovations in Smith include bathrooms and new flooring.
 Smith offers heating and air-conditioning in all rooms, and every room has at least one window.
-Each resident has his own closet space, desk, chair, chest, twin bed, phone line, and wireless Internet.
-The majority of Smith rooms have suite bathrooms (bathroom shared by two rooms), but the fourth floor rooms are served by a community bath.
-Smith's lobby is a great place to play or study with comfortable seating, TV and DVD player, and pool table.
+Each resident has his own desk, chair, chest, twin bed, and wireless Internet.
+The majority of Smith rooms have suite bathrooms (bathroom shared by two rooms), but the 4th floor rooms are served by a community bath.
+Smith's lobby is a great place to play or study with comfortable seating, TV and DVD player, and ping pong table.
 Laundry facilities are located on each floor.

 West Campus provides students the opportunity to live in a well-integrated community offering organizational diversity and quality resident facilities.
 Students are offered a wide array of programs and activities regularly incorporated into the West Campus living experience by Greek society and Residence Life.
-Although this area of housing is primarily Greek (app.
-75%), and Mountainview (men) provide independent housing for upperclassmen.
-For students interested in Greek life, a number of fraternities and sororities in this area offer membership.
+Although this area of housing is primarily upperclassmen and Greek, Mountainview provides housing for freshman men and a small number of upperclassmen.
+Most West Campus rooms are double occupancy with a bathroom.
+A small number of Mountainview rooms offer triple occupancy with a bathroom.
+West Campus housing for independent students also includes Theta Alpha and Shelburne Lane halls.
+Both feature a variety of room options.
+For students interested in Greek life, fraternities and sororities in this area offer membership.
 Sororities in West Campus include Alpha Delta Pi, Alpha Omicron Pi, Chi Omega, Tri Delta, Phi Mu and Zeta Tau Alpha.
-Fraternities in West Campus include Sigma Chi and Sigma Nu.
+Fraternities in West Campus include Sigma Chi and Pi Kappa Phi.

 West Village is our newest residential area of campus, and it is home to 300 students.
 Located in the southwest corner of campus, this area consists of three residence halls – Barbara Drummond Thorne Hall, Building 100, and Building 300 each housing 100 students who are sophomores, juniors, or seniors.